prateek100489/imageOrganizer/README.md

 - mp4
 ```
 If you want to add/remove any format, its simple and could be manually modified
-in the following lines of code
+in the code, this is not configurable via arguments.

 Syntax: